SanjeevaRDodlapati/QeMLflow/docs/getting_started/quick_start.md

 - Start with sample data to understand the workflow
 - Use built-in validation functions to check your results
-- Leverage ChemML's caching for faster repeated operations
+- Leverage QeMLflow's caching for faster repeated operations
 - Check the documentation for optimization tips
 - Join our community discussions for help and best practices